 Advanced Credentialing & Privileging Concepts

-North Dakota CAH’s – The North Dakota CAH Quality Network will support registration fees of one participant per North Dakota Critical Access Hospital.
-Prior to registering, contact Julie Frankl at the Center for Rural Health for instructions on registration assistance.
-Call or email 701-777-6781 or email@example.com.
-(Additional participants from each North Dakota CAH may attend but would be required to pay the registration fee).
+North Dakota CAH’s – The North Dakota CAH Quality Network will support registration fees of each North Dakota Critical Access Hospitals, a total of two (2) connections per facility.
+Prior to registering, contact Amy Breigenzer at the Center for Rural Health for instructions on registration assistance.
+Call or email 406.263.0999 or email@example.com.

 At the completion of this program, participants will be able to:

 - Recognize the importance of acquiring evidence to document competency

 - Develop tools and processes for documenting competency

 - Discuss the CMS and Joint Commission requirements for privileging and documenting competency including focused and ongoing professional practice evaluation

 - Determine potential changes in bylaws and privileging criteria to account for no- and low-volume practitioners